qiskit-community/qiskit-experiments/docs/tutorials/curve_analysis.rst

 Once the group is assigned, a curve analysis instance builds a proper internal optimization routine.
-Finally, the analysis outputs a set of :class:`.AnalysisResultData` entries for important fit outcomes along with a single Matplotlib figure of the fit curves with the measured data points.
+Finally, the analysis outputs a set of :class:`.AnalysisResultData` entries for important fit outcomes along with a single figure of the fit curves with the measured data points.

 With this base class, a developer can avoid writing boilerplate code in